-Powering Progress is underpinned by our core values of honesty, integrity and respect for people and our focus on safety.
-These include our commitment to doing business in an ethical and transparent way.
+Powering Progress is underpinned by our core values of honesty, integrity and respect for people, and our focus on safety.
+This includes our commitment to doing business in an ethical and transparent way.

-Our core values of honesty, integrity and respect for people underpin our work with employees, customers, investors, contractors, suppliers, non-governmental organisations (NGOs) and others.
+Our core values of honesty, integrity and respect for people underpin our work with employees, customers, investors, contractors, suppliers, non-governmental organisations, the communities where we operate and others.
 The Shell General Business Principles set out our core values, our responsibilities and the principles and behaviours that guide how we do business.
+When entering a joint venture operated by a partner, we expect them to apply standards and processes, or principles, that are substantially equivalent to our own.

 Code of Conduct